cloudamqp/terraform-provider-cloudamqp/website/docs/d/nodes.html.markdown

 # cloudamqp_nodes

 Use this data source to retrieve information about the node(s) created by CloudAMQP instance.
-Depens on the identifier of the corresponding `cloudamqp_instance`resource or data source.

 ## Example Usage